CozzyBro2/RoMouseEvents/README.md

 ### Other config

 * You can use the `MakeSignal` wrapper function to change the signal you use.
-	You can use any signal creator, i.e `BindableEvents`, or something like `GoodSignal` for example.
+	* You can use any signal creator, i.e `BindableEvents`, or something like `GoodSignal` for example.
 		NOTE: Any custom signal must use the same construction and firing syntax as bindable events.

 * `events_enabled` constant.
-	Set to 'false' to disable all custom behavior and fallback to the default roblox events.
+	* Set to 'false' to disable all custom behavior and fallback to the default roblox events.

-	A case where this may be useful would be if roblox ever improves the stock events; which would render this module obsolete.
+	* A case where this may be useful would be if roblox ever improves the stock events; which would render this module obsolete.

 # API

 * `module.Listen(gui: GuiObject, info: dictionary)`
+* `module.Release(gui: GuiObject)`